 Some travel credit cards are only available to those with an excellent (720 or above) credit score.
 Others are more suited for those with a good (640 to 719) score.
 If your credit score falls below 640, the road to approval is much harder but still possible.

 You can get your credit scores once a year from each of the three credit reporting bureaus.
 Many credit card issuers also provide your FICO score on your statement.
 Knowing your score will help you apply based on the likelihood you will be approved.
-For more see: What Credit Score Do You Need To Apply For Reward Cards?
+For more see: What Credit Score Do You Need To Apply For Rewards Cards?

 2. Consider Your Travel Habits